ophian/ophian.github.io/_posts/2021-11-26-Serendipity-Styx-AV1-Image-File-support.md

     The PHP 8.1 standard image format conversions in current Styx 3.6 and 3.7-beta1 state are only able to do so, since they take the same values as the WebP expression as a "stolen" value copy.
-This is a current Styx PHP workaround and upload limitation as long this isn't implemented to PHP without having to use additional libraries.</p>
+This is a current Styx PHP workaround and upload limitation as long this isn\'t implemented to PHP without having to use additional libraries.</p>

     <p>Some Developers already have already stiched together a promising <strong>libavifinfo</strong> file